Are there holistic alternatives for phobia and anxiety?

 Sometimes it is amazing and sometimes owners don’t notice a difference at all.
 Feliway is most often used as a diffuser but also comes in spray and wipes.
 Pheromones are usually used for chronic mild anxiety rather than an acutely stressful event but do have some benefit for travel, vet visits, and short term situational stress.

 Thunder shirts are one of my favorites!
-I stock every size at my vet clinic.
+I stock every size canine at my vet clinic.
 In south Florida, our summertime thunderstorms can be doozies!
 No matter how good the meteorologists are, sometimes you just can’t prepare for a surprise storm before you head out the door for work.
-And yet you probably don’t wish to medicate your pet with Xanax or Trazadone unless you need to.
+And yet you probably don’t wish to medicate your pet with gabapentin or trazadone unless you need to.
 Thunder shirts are a great option, and they can be used in conjunction with other treatments.
 Thunder shirts are essentially tight-fitting clothes.
 It’s like swaddling a baby… The pet feels like it is getting a big ole hug.

 A Thunder shirt is a vest that covers the chest.
 You snug it to the pet’s body with the velcro attachments.
 We want it pretty snug but so that Fluffy can still comfortably breathe… Let’s just say you wouldn’t want your teenage daughter leaving the house in clothes this tight.
 Thunder shirts are for both dogs and cats, although in my experience dogs tolerate them better than our feline friends.
+And yet, when I fostered (now adopted) Pboo at the start of the pandemic, she wore a feline Thundershirt for 5 months.
+She is ancient and had never lived indoors.
+She is one skittish kitty.
+The Thundershirt and Anxitane worked like magic for her.
+In fact, on “laundry day” she was clearly worse so I had to get her a 2nd thundershirt so she wouldn’t be anxious when she was naked for those few hours.
+To this day if I have a guest she hides under the bed, but this little weirdo kitty has come a long way.

 Some options don’t decrease anxiety but instead, make a pet drowsy.
 It’s harder to be anxious when you are sleepy.
 Melatonin and Benadryl and valerian root are readily available over the counter and are known to cause drowsiness.
 Again, these products don’t decrease anxiety!
 Veterinarians used to use a lot of a sedative called acepromazine (aka “ace”) for sedation for storms and fireworks, but it didn’t affect anxiety either.
-Ace has mostly gone out of favor in lieu of Xanax and trazodone which do decrease anxiety.
+Ace has mostly gone out of favor in lieu of trazodone and gabapentin which do decrease anxiety.

 Ok, I can’t help myself!
-For severe thunderstorms, Trazadone and Xanax work great!
+For severe thunderstorms, Trazadone and gabapentin work great!
 Each can be given every 8 to12 hours and can even be used together.
 They reduce anxiety.
 For those of you who think it’s not safe to drug a pet, think of how safe it is for dogs to claw through a door jam or jump into a pool or run away from home from the fear of a storm or fireworks.
 Many years ago my old Labrador did all of those things during the 4th of July fireworks.

 thunderstorms or fireworks) we might reach for a daily longer-acting medication.
 That’s a different topic.